 Studio Ninja

-Studio Ninja now includes appointment booking on all plans.
+Studio Ninja includes online booking forms on Pro and Master plans.
 Clients can view availability and book sessions directly.
 Calendar sync keeps schedules current.
 The scheduling is functional for photographers managing consultations and mini sessions, though it lacks video conferencing integration (Zoom, Google Meet) natively.
+The Starter plan does not include online booking forms.

 HoneyBook